 Over the past 10 years, both the U.S. and Canadian governments have directed that all manufacturers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been typically used in air conditioners and heat pumps for the last several decades.
 The recommended phase-out mandates are expected to have the HVAC industry move to a more environmentally friendly refrigerant with a technical designation R410A.
 R410A has been verified to be safer for the environment.

 In late 2010 reputable air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These units are more commonly called “dry charged units”.
-They can legally be sold and installed then your local HVAC contractor (such as Komfort Air) can charge the unit with R22.
+They can legally be sold and installed then your local HVAC contractor (such as Komfort Air Service Experts) can charge the unit with R22.
 R22 is still legal for AC repair or service for a short time longer.
 The purpose of these Dry Charged Units is to give the greater Charlotte area a more simple and affordable replacement option for central air conditioners and heat pumps.
 However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 Charlotte homeowners should know that these Dry Charged Units are permitted in the U.S. and Canada.
 Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically deemed a replacement “part”.
 As a result, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.